Denver Homes Online

 "Buying Now Cheaper For Millions"

-Let's take a few minutes to separate truth from fiction.
-Allow me to explain current practices and compare to actual and coming changes.
-We'll even breakdown some of the winners & losers of this litigation with some of my own personal thoughts.
+Let's separate truth from fiction.
+Allow me to explain current practices and compare to actual and forthcoming changes.
+We'll even breakdown some of the winners & losers of this litigation, and I'll share some of my own personal thoughts.

 2 NEW RULES OF PROPOSED SETTLEMENT

 The FIRST of two new rules will PROHIBIT offers of broker compensation from being posted on the MLS (Multiple Listing Service).
-This removes any OBLIGATION of the seller to pay a buyer agents commission.
+This removes any obligation of the seller to pay a buyer agent commission.
 The seller 'MAY PAY' a buyer agent commission, however.
-Should the seller determine that paying a buyer agent commission is in their better interest, because of perceived or actual opportunities to market the property or sell with better terms, then that will remain within the sellers subjective discretion.
+Should the seller determine that paying a buyer agent commission is in their better interest, because of perceived or actual opportunities to market the property, or to sell with better terms, that will remain within the sellers subjective discretion.

-A SECOND new rule will require all real estate agents hired by the buyer to execute a written representation agreement that includes the buyer agent's compensation, PRIOR TO SHOWING/TOURING ANY PROPERTY.
-An important detail of the representation agreement will require the buyer to pay their agent’s compensation, in the event the seller does not agree to pay.
-Other agreements may require both the buyer and seller to pay percentages of the buyer agent’s compensation.
-It remains to be seen whether any method dominates over time.
+A SECOND new rule will require a real estate agent hired by the buyer to execute a written representation agreement that includes the buyer agent's compensation, PRIOR TO SHOWING/TOURING A PROPERTY.
+An important detail of the representation agreement will require the buyer to pay their agent’s compensation (commission) in the event the seller does not agree to pay, or to contribute.
+Alternative or hybrid methods of compensating a buyers real estate agent may also be devised, as commissions ultimately remain negotiable.
+It remains to be seen whether any particular method dominates over time.
 The bottom line is that the buyer will be responsible for their agent’s compensation.
-Market conditions along with supply and demand will also influence how these agreements are structured from transaction to transaction, going forward.
+Market conditions along with supply and demand will influence how these agreements are structured on a transaction to transaction basis, going forward.

 DRAWBACKS OF THE PROPOSED NEW RULES

-A glaring and significant problem with the proposed new rules is that they create an additional financial burden for many home buyers.
-Given the current state of the real estate market, high home prices, high interest rates, and high buyer-paid closing costs are daunting obstacles for many future homeowners.
-Scores of willing buyers will be unable to absorb the additional cost of paying a buyer agent's commission without the traditional seller-paid commission that has been so prevalent in the real estate industry for decades now.
+A significant problem with the new rules is that they create an additional financial burden for many home buyers.
+Given the current state of the real estate market with high home prices, high interest rates, and increasing buyer-paid closing costs.
+All combined, these are daunting obstacles for many future homeowners.
+Scores of ready and willing home buyers will be unable to absorb the additional cost of paying a buyer agent's commission without the traditional seller-paid commission that has been so prevalent in the real estate industry for decades now.

 HISTORICAL COOP-BASED COMMISSION MODEL

 The cooperative commission model currently in use was introduced in the early 1990s.
 It came about in response to calls from consumer protection by advocates for 'exclusive buyer representation'.
 Prior to exclusive buyer representation, most buyers had "no representation" in real estate transactions!
 Agents working with buyers were typically considered to be a "sub-agent" of the listing agent.
 Both agents were tasked with legally representing the seller’s interests only.
 This model created significant risks and unfairness in real estate transactions, which ultimately opened the door to today's model of exclusive buyer representation (buyer agency).
 With the advent of buyer agency, buyer’s agents were compensated through a commission amount (split) displayed on the MLS, and paid out of the sellers proceeds upon successful closing of a transaction.
-Sellers benefitted from this practice because the buyer’s agent compensation vastly increased their market exposure, and the seller’s pool of prospective home buyers.
-In turn, the increased exposure and demand generated by the posting and sharing of real estate commissions naturally increased the value of residential real estate over time.
+Sellers benefitted from this practice because the buyer’s agent compensation vastly increased their market exposure by way of the vast pool of prospective home buyers the system created.
+The increased exposure and demand generated by the display and sharing of real estate commissions undoubtedly increased the value of residential real estate over time.

 WHO TRADITIONALLY PAID BUYER AGENT'S COMMISSIONS?